 4.4 Incubate coverslips with 488-telC PNA probe (1:2000 ratio) in 5 μL hybridization solution at 75 °C for 5 mins.
 Hybridization solution contains 70% deionized formamide, 10 mM Tris (pH 7.4), 0.5% blocking reagent.
 Then incubate overnight in a humidified chamber at room temperature.

-4.5 Wash coverslips with wash buffer (70% formamide, 10 mM Tris) 2 mins for 3 times and mount with 1 μg/mL DAPI in mounting media for imaging.
+4.5 Wash coverslips with wash buffer (70% formamide, 10 mM Tris) 2 mins for 3 times at room temperature and mount with 1 μg/mL DAPI in mounting media for imaging.

-323334
+NOTE: The FISH protocol is a published protocol 33’34.

 5. Live imaging

-5.1 When cells are ready for imaging, mount coverslips in magnetic chambers with cells maintained in 1 mL medium without phenol red on a heated stage in an environmental chamber.
+5.1 When cells are ready for imaging, mount coverslips in magnetic chambers with cells maintained in 1 mL imaging medium without phenol red on a heated stage in an environmental chamber.

 5.2 Set up microscope and environmental control apparatus.
-Images were acquired with a spinning disk confocal microscope with a 100x 1.4 NA objective, a Z-Drive, an Camera and a laser merge module equipped with 455, 488, 561, 594 and 647 nm lasers controlled by software.
+Images were acquired with a spinning disk confocal microscope with a 100x 1.4 NA objective, a Piezo Z-Drive, an electron multiplying charge-coupled device (EMCCD) camera CCD camera, and a laser merge module equipped with 455, 488, 561, 594 and 647 nm lasers controlled by imaging software.
+Output powers for all lasers are 20 mW measured at the fiber end.

-5.3 Locate cells with bright GFP signal on telomeres and diffusive mCherry signal in the cytosol.
-Find around 20 cells, memorize each position with x, y, z information and set up with 0.5 μm spacing for a total of μm in Z and 5 minute time interval for 2-4 hours for both GFP and mCherry channels.
+5.3 Locate cells with bright GFP signal on telomeres and diffusively localized mCherry signal in the nucleoplasm.
+Find around 20 cells, memorize each position with x, y, z information and set up parameters for time lapse imaging with 0.5 μm spacing for a total of 8 μm in Z and 5-minute time interval for 2-4 hours for both GFP and mCherry channels.
 Use 30% of 594 nm and 50% of 488 nm power intensity, with exposure times of 200 ms and camera gain 300.

-NOTE: Bright GFP foci indicate larger anchor size which can nucleate condensates more easily.
+NOTE: The output power of laser units is 20 mW.
+Bright GFP foci indicate larger anchor size which can nucleate condensates more easily.
 Find cells with a wide range of mCherry signal because phase separation depends on SIM concentration in the cell.
 Cells with too dim or too bright mCherry signal may not phase separate.
-Do not to use too much laser power or too long exposure time to avoid photobleaching.
+Do not use too much laser power or too long exposure time to avoid photobleaching.

 5.4 Start imaging and take one-time loop as pre-dimerization.
 Pause imaging, add 0.5 mL imaging media containing 15 μL of 10 μM dimerizer to the imaging chamber on the stage so that the final dimerizer concentration is 100 nM.
 Resume imaging.

 5.5 When ready to reverse dimerization, pause imaging, add 0.5 mL imaging media containing 2 μL of 100 mM stock TMP to the imaging chamber on the stage to get 100 μM TMP final concentration.
-Continue imag cells for 1-2 hours.
+Continue imaging cells for 1-2 hours.

 6. Fixed imaging

 6.1 Same microscope set up as live imaging, stage heating is not needed.
-Use 488 nm to image telomere FISH, 561 nm for mCherry IF and nm for PML IF.
+Use 488 nm to image telomere FISH, 561 nm for mCherry IF, and 647 nm for PML or SUMO IF.

-NOTE: If not using a mCherry antibody, just directly image mCherry protein but signal maybe dim because of quenching in FISH. ill use 561 nm rather than 594 nm laser to image mCherry to avoid signal bleed-through of Cy5 to mCherry.
+NOTE: If not using a mCherry antibody, just directly image mCherry protein but signal maybe dim because of quenching in FISH.
+Still use 561 nm rather than 594 nm laser to image mCherry to avoid signal bleed-through of Cy5 to mCherry.

 6.2 Locate around 30-50 cells with red signal (mCherry or mCherry IF) to select for transfected cells.

-6.3 Images were taken with 0.3 µm spacing for a total of 8 µm in Z for collecting more signals. se 80% of 647 nm, 80% of 561 nm and 70% of 488 nm power intensity, with exposure times of 600 ms and camera gain 300.
+6.3 Images were taken with 0.3 µm spacing for a total of 8 µm in Z for collecting more signals.
+Use 80% of 647 nm, 80% of 561 nm, and 70% of 488 nm power intensity, with exposure times of 600 ms and camera gain 300.

 7. Process time-lapse images